nextcloud/documentation/admin_manual/configuration_database/mysql_4byte_support.rst

 .. note::

-    This will alos change the `ROW_FORMAT` to `COMPRESSED` for your tables, to make sure the used database storage size is not getting out of hand.
+    This will also change the `ROW_FORMAT` to `COMPRESSED` for your tables, to make sure the used database storage size is not getting out of hand.

 8. Disable maintenance mode::